Selling a House With an Ongoing Lawsuit in [market_city]

 • Auction Sales: Auctions can be quick and get immediate interest from buyers.

-These ways give you options for handling legal problems in real estate.
+These options give you ways to handle legal problems in real estate.

 How can I manage the timing of the sale in relation to the lawsuit’s progression?